 The dry pulp powdered and mixed with arrowroot has curative value.

 The fruit extract has cytotoxic effect against tuberculosis.

-While the fruit has marmorosin ( similar to imperatorin ), alto imperatorin and B sitosterol.
+While the fruit has mar merosin ( similar to imperatorin ), alto imperatorin and B-sitosterol.

-Beta-cell in pancreas get damaged due to oxidative stress caused by alloxans.
-In various researches alloxans produced hyperglycaemia in rats.
-But aegle marmelos leaf extract reduced diabetes in rats.
+Beta-cell in pancreas get damaged due to oxidative stress caused by alloxan.
+In various research, alloxan produced hyperglycemia in rats.
+But the leaf extract reduced diabetes in rats.

 Stone apple extract is effective to reduce and control the oxidative stress caused by alloxan and it acts as a medicine to produce desired results in control and reduction of blood sugar.